pychuang/ll-api/doc/source/developers.rst

 On the `current` database (important, because we want this one to be `primary`), instantiate the replication set:

-Log in to the Mongo shell (in this example with authenticaiton) and execute :code:`rs.initiate()`:
+Log in to the Mongo shell (in this example with authentication) and execute :code:`rs.initiate()`:

 .. sourcecode:: bash

    $ mongo -u admin -p --authenticationDatabase admin
        > rs.initiate()

-After a while, the replication set is set up.
+After a while, the replication set has been instantiated.
 You can check its status with :code:`rs.status()` and its configuration with :code:`rs.config()`.
-You can also give the current member (the old database) a higher priority (for example 10), so it will be chosen primary in elections: http://docs.mongodb.org/manual/tutorial/force-member-to-be-primary/
+You can also give the current member (the old database) a higher priority (for example 10), so it will be chosen `primary` in elections: http://docs.mongodb.org/manual/tutorial/force-member-to-be-primary/

 Now, again in the Mongo shell, add the new database to the replication set.
 Make sure MongoDB runs on the given external port of the new server:

 .. sourcecode:: bash

    > rs.add("ip-address:port")

 Congratulations, the replication set has been created and the data will be replicated!

 SELinux troubleshooting
 ^^^^^^^^^^^^^^^^^^^^^^^
-If you are using a CentOS machine (or other operating system that uses SELinux), you will get into trouble when starting :code:`mongod` as a service.
+If you are using a CentOS machine (or another operating system that uses the SELinux security system), you will get into trouble when starting :code:`mongod` as a service.
 The SELinux security system can prohibit :code:`mongod` rights, like using certain ports.